opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Creates in the selected column a multi radial gradient defined by a color spectrum (see  :ref:`Defining Colors and Color Spectrums <defining_colors_and_color_spectrums>`  ).
 The Period value sets the size of a spectrum gradient; the Quantity is the number of times the spectrum is repeated; the Phase shifts the gradient colors.

-.. note:: The period can be also set by using a circle gadget with a handle in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).
+.. note:: The period can be also set by using a circle gadget with a handle in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).

 .. _radial_gradient: